To engage, educate, and advocate for, the recovery community (peers, allies, and stakeholders).

 We are a 501(c)(3) organization striving to increase recovery support services for ALL individuals in/seeking recovery.

-Peer Coach Academy (PCA) began in 2015 and increased providing recovery coach trainings in 2016 (through our mentoring with CCAR).
-Rod became a Core trainer in 2017 and began to provide the entire CCAR catalogue as well as train new trainers in Colorado.
+Peer Coach Academy (PCA) began providing recovery coach trainings in 2016 (through our collaborative with CCAR).
+Rod Rushing (our founder) became a CCAR Core trainer in 2017 and began to provide the entire CCAR catalogue as well as train new trainers in Colorado.

 In 2018, we expanded to Colorado Springs which served as a starting point for us to really collaborate with other agencies and increase services offered.
-Here we opened our first Recovery Community Organization (EmbarkRECO).
+Here we opened our first Recovery Community Organization (Sober Jo's).

 Our name, EmbarkPCA encompasses us “embarking on a new journey,” where we collaborate and provide various services across the state, and beyond.